syllogismos/Compute-Manager/Privacy Policy.md

 ##### Contact

-If you have any questions or suggestions regarding this privacy policy, do not hesitate to [contact me](anilkaraka@outlook.com).
+If you have any questions or suggestions regarding this privacy policy, do not hesitate to [mailto](mailto:anilkaraka@outlook.com)